 2 tablespoons cilantro

-Toss with ½ lime and a generous pinch of sea salt (adjust to your taste).
+Finely dice and toss with ½ lime and a generous pinch of sea salt (adjust to your taste).